What creates the northern lights?

 The Earth's magnetic field serves as a sort of shield for all the radiation and magnetic waves that crash over the planet.
 The particles in the solar wind are drawn toward the north and south poles by the magnetic field.
 As that happens, the particles mix with the molecules in our atmosphere -- oxygen, nitrogen, etc. -- and that interaction creates the colorful display.

 The most commonly seen colors in the auroras are pink, green, yellow, blue, violet, orange, and white.
 Though, some of those colors are rarely seen.
 Space.com notes that when the particles combine with oxygen, you get yellow and green.
 When they interact with nitrogen, you'll see red, violent, and sometimes blue.
 Though, the site notes, it's more complicated than that because the type of collision and the altitude will impact the colors displayed as well.
+Red, for instance, only occurs at high altitudes.
+That color is rarely seen in northern regions where the aurora is most common because it will be taking place above the more easily visible colors appear at lower altitudes.

 Where can you see the northern lights?